jarvisgroup/jarvis_data_eng_yashar/springboot/README.md

 # SpringBoot Trading App
 ## Introduction
-This Java Application is an online stock trading simulation REST API which is built using SpringBoot Micro-service and MVC design pattern
+This Java Application is an online stock trading simulation REST API that allows trader to buy and sell stocks built using
+SpringBoot MicroService and MVC Architecture, and Maven is used for project management.
+All stocks related data are extracted from IEX cloud which is a platform that makes financial data and services accessible to everyone, those data then will be persisted in PostgreSql databases.

 ## Quick Start
+- Prerequisites
+    - A Machine running CENTOS 7
+    - Docker installed
+    - An IEX Cloud Account for API token access
+    - Set up environment variables (`PSQL_USER`, `PSQL_PASSWORD`, `IEX_PUB_TOKEN`)

-Docker Script:
+- Docker Script:

-TradingApp with SwaggerUI:
+- TradingApp with SwaggerUI:

 ##  Architecture
 Component Diagram